openqasm/openqasm/source/language/openpulse.rst

    // phase is the phase of the waveform extern sine(complex[float[size]] amp, duration  d, float[size] frequency, angle[size] phase) -> waveform;

-We can manipulate the ``waveform`` types using the following signal processing functions to produce new waveforms (this list may be updated as more functionality is required).
+We can manipulate ``waveform`` types using the following signal processing functions to produce new waveforms (this list may be updated as more functionality is required).

 .. code-block:: openpulse